 Lots of important data for our reviews and ‘How To’ posts comes from the SL6 test track.

 The best lap times for all the cars reviewed on the blog will be listed at the end of this post – something we’ll keep updated.
-Cars will be ranked on their best lap after the “four basic tweaks” – but pre-tweak data will also be included.
+Cars will be ranked on their best lap after the “three basic tweaks” – but pre-tweak data will also be included.
 You might want to build the same track and see if you can beat the times!

 I thought it was important to have an out-of-the-box product to use as a test track – one that I could easily build at home and readers of this blog could replicate and compare notes.
 I chose one of the Jadlam SL sets – the SL6 2020 here – and adapted it, removing the lane changers and using an ARC Air powerbase.
 Functionally, it is the same as the ARC Pro digital layout running in ‘analogue mode’.
 The only extra things I added were outer borders and barriers (here) round the corner at the end of the main straight, plus some clip-on armco barriers (here) over the bridges and on the outside of the elevated curves.

 My first digital set was an old SL package from Jadlams, bought about ten years ago.
 The SL sets are well-thought-out designs, excellent value and perfect no-hassle ‘proper’ home tracks – a very different kettle of fish to the often underwhelming Scalextric starter sets.
 Much of the track in my ‘new’ test track dates back to that first SL digital set of mine – and all the track is still in good condition.
 I now have the track pieces and accessories for the SL6 layout stored in a cardboard box ready for the next test session.